-A piece of Portugal in the heart of Persian Gulf
+A piece of Portugal in the heart of the Persian Gulf

-The Iranian – Portuguese historical ties may not be known to a lot of people even in Iran or Portugal but these ties go back for as far as 16th century.
-Persia – Portugal war took place between 1507 and 1622 and involved the Portuguese Empire and its vassal, the Kingdom of Ormus, on one side, and the Safavid Empire with the help of the Kingdom of England on the other side.
+The Iranian – Portuguese historical ties may not be known to many people, even in Iran or Portugal, but these ties go back as far as the 16th Century.
+Persia – Portugal war took place between 1507 and 1622 and involved the Portuguese Empire and its vassal, the Kingdom of Ormus, on one side, and the Safavid Empire, with the help of the Kingdom of England, on the other.

-During which the Portuguese captured several Islands in the Persian Gulf and ruled them for 80 years.
-As with any other colonial wars, both sides affect each other culturally and architecturally also, Iran-Portugal war was no exception and today there are many Portuguese built premises in Southern Iran and particularly in the Persian Gulf islands.
+The Portuguese captured several Islands in the Persian Gulf and ruled them for 80 years.
+As with any other colonial war, both sides affected each other culturally and architecturally.
+Also, the Iran-Portugal war was no exception, and today, there are many Portuguese-built premises in Southern Iran, particularly in the Persian Gulf islands.

-Portuguese settlers left several castles on the Iranian islands of Qeshm, and Larak and in the port of Kong as legacies of their colonial exploitation of the Persian Gulf during the 16th and 17th centuries, these castles are still being frequented by many domestic tourists.
+Portuguese settlers left several castles on the Iranian islands of Qeshm and Larak and in the port of Kong as legacies of their colonial exploitation of the Persian Gulf during the 16th and 17th centuries; many domestic tourists still frequent these castles.

 Forte de Nossa Senhora da Conceição de Ormuz

 O Forte de Nossa Senhora da Conceição de Ormuz localiza-se na ilha de Gerun, no estreito de Ormuz, atual República Islâmica do Irão.